Central moment inequalities using Stein's method: Acknowledgments

 \section{Acknowledgments}

 The authors were partially supported by the Australian Research Council Discovery Grant DP150101459 and the ARC Centre of Excellence for Mathematical and Statistical Frontiers, CE140100049.
-We thank Larry Goldstein and Peter Eichelsbacher for pointing out some errors and omissions in a previous draft.
+We thank the referee for their helpful comments, and Larry Goldstein and Peter Eichelsbacher for pointing out some errors and omissions in a previous draft.